-No other Member seeks recognition, so the Chairman recognizes the gentleman from Illinois (Mr. McClory), a member of the committee, who has an amendment at the desk which was printed in the Record.
+No other Member seeks recognition, so the Chairman recognizes the gentleman from Illinois (Mr. McCLORY), a member of the committee, who has an amendment at the desk which was printed in the RECORD.

-AMENDMENT OFFERED BY MR. M'CLORY Mr. McCLORY.
-Mr. Chairman, I offer an amendment.
+AMENDMENT OFFERED BY MR. M'CLORY

 Amendment offered by Mr. McClory: On page 11, strike out line 3 and all that follows down through the end of line 24 and insert in lieu thereof the following: